keptn/enhancement-proposals/text/0026-infoSLO-when-no-data.md

 ## Breaking changes

 - *no breaking change*: This introduces a spec change of the SLO which adds an additional property without breaking existing SLO configurations.

+## Open questions

+- **Weakness of comparison strategy**: This new spec change could introduce a weakness of the quality gate because an outage of an SLI-provider could result in an evaluation with many *info SLOs* which are not considered for the next comparisons.
+When comparing the current quality gate evaluation with the previous evaluation(s), are *info SLOs* taken into consideration?